briandemant/adserving_howto/README.md

 # adserving_howto
 Descriptions on how to use fmAdserving on your site.

-Please [https://github.com/briandemant/adserving_howto/wiki/](goto the wiki) for further help
+Please [goto the wiki](https://github.com/briandemant/adserving_howto/wiki/) for further help